net-daemon/docs/docs/api/hass_model/hass_model_migration.md

 ---
-id: migration
+id: hass_model_migration
-title: Migrating from
+title: Migrating from current API
 ---

 The new NetDaemon release has some awesome new features that fall in the following categories